Illness, Healing, and Hope

 read the full review

-“Fazlur Rahman is a wonderful story-teller.
-I was immediately drawn in by the vivid characters, touched by their plights, and by the author’s depth of compassion.”
+“Fazlur Rahman is a wonderful storyteller.
+I was immediately drawn in by the vivid characters and touched by their plights and by the author’s depth of compassion.”

 MD Anderson Cancer Center, Houston, Texas

-“The story of each of these five unforgettable women and men makes a powerful reading.
-These are mesmerizing and page-turner tales, making us genuinely concerned about the lives of those individuals with cancer.
-But their stories are also relevant to other people whether they have cancer or not.”
+“The stories of each of these five unforgettable women and men make for powerful reading.
+These are mesmerizing page-turner tales, making us genuinely concerned about the lives of those individuals with cancer.
+But their stories are also relevant to other people, whether they have cancer or not.”

 —Kanti Rai, MD, Winner of the ASH Wallace H. Coulter Award for Lifetime Achievement in Hematology